- Determine profits and costs by comparing total revenue and total cost

 The approach that we described in the previous section, using total revenue and total cost, is not the only approach to determining the profit maximizing level of output.
 In this section, we provide an alternative approach which uses marginal revenue and marginal cost.

+In the module on production and dosts, we introduced the concept of marginal cost—the change in total cost from producing one more unit of output.
+Similarly, we can define marginal revenue as the change in total revenue from selling one more unit of output.
 As mentioned before, a firm in perfect competition faces a perfectly elastic demand curve for its product—that is, the firm’s demand curve is a horizontal line drawn at the market price level.
 This also means that the firm’s marginal revenue curve is the same as the firm’s demand curve.
 Every time a consumer demands one more unit, the firm sells one more unit and revenue increases by exactly the same amount equal to the market price.
 In this example, every time the firm sells a pack of frozen raspberries, the firm’s revenue increases by $4, as you can see in Table 2.
 This condition only holds for price taking firms in perfect competition where:

 The formula for marginal revenue is: